Android-101-Group-11/Android-101-Demo-Project/README.md

 This document provides a summary of our project building process for our app, **Carbonator**

+Did you know the average American drives about 14, 263 miles per year?
+This app helps users learn more about the quantity of carbon emissions from certain cars.
+The first page shows a view with the top 10 selling cars in the United States, if these cars were driven 15,000 miles annually.
+The second page allows users to calculate

 ## Milestone Requirements

 The following REQUIRED features are completed: